-- 1.2 Academic freedom and economic security, i.e., holding a permanent appointment, are indispensable to the success of an institution of higher learning in fulfilling its obligations to its students and to society generally. - 1.3 Librarians, therefore, should have a permanent appointment after the expiry of a specified probationary period. - 2.0 The services of a Librarian may be terminated by: retirement, permanent disability, financial exigency or for cause [see 3.1.9, 3.1.9.1, 3.5, 1.14 and 1.16.5]. - 3.0 Librarians who are about to complete the maximum number of years service allowed for Probationary Appointments in the rank of Librarian I or Librarian II [see 3.1.3:1.2] will be reviewed automatically during the academic year preceding such completion of service in the probationary state.
-By November 1, the Academic Vice-President and Provost, as Chair of the Librarian Promotion and Assessment Committee, will send a reminder to those Librarians who are to be reviewed automatically that his or her review will be considered by the Librarian Promotion and Assessment Committee.
-It is the responsibility of a Librarian who will be considered for a permanent appointment in an academic year to ensure his or her Personal Dossier is complete by December 1. - 4.0 Any other Librarian seeking grant of a permanent appointment must notify the University Librarian, in writing, by November 7 of her/his intention so that the University Librarian can write a letter for inclusion in the dossier [see 3.2.3.2: 3.0] - 5.0 Any other Librarian seeking grant of a permanent appointment must apply, in writing, to the Academic Vice-President and Provost by December 1.
-A Librarian may only be considered once for a permanent appointment. - 6.0 The procedures and criteria for evaluation which shall be used in the review of applications for a permanent appointment are described in Article 3.2 of this Agreement.
+- 1.2 Academic freedom and holding a permanent appointment, are indispensable to the success of an institution of higher learning in fulfilling its obligations to its students and to society generally. - 1.3 Librarians, therefore, should have a permanent appointment after the expiry of a specified probationary period. - 3.0 Librarians who are about to complete the maximum number of years service allowed for Probationary Appointments in the rank of Librarian I or Librarian II [see 3.1.3:1.2] will be reviewed automatically during the academic year preceding such completion of service in the probationary state.
+By October 1, the Academic Vice-President and Provost, as Chair of the Librarian Promotion and Assessment Committee, will send a reminder to those Librarians who are to be reviewed automatically that his or her review will be considered by the Librarian Promotion and Assessment Committee.
+It is the responsibility of a Librarian who will be considered for a permanent appointment in an academic year to ensure his or her Academic Dossier is complete by November 15. - 4.0 Any other Librarian seeking grant of a permanent appointment must notify the University Librarian, in writing, by October 15 of her/his intention so that the University Librarian can write a letter for inclusion in the dossier [see 3.2.3.2: 3.0] - 5.0 Any other Librarian seeking grant of a permanent appointment must apply, in writing, to the Academic Vice-President and Provost by November 1.
+A Librarian may only be considered once for a permanent appointment.

-Article 3.1.7 RENEWAL OF A PROBATIONARY APPOINTMENT
+- 6.0 The procedures and criteria for evaluation which shall be used in the review of applications for a permanent appointment are described in Article 3.2 of this Agreement. - 7.0 Applicants shall prepare an Academic Dossier as defined in Article 3.2.4.

-- 1.0 A Librarian holding a Probationary Appointment shall be evaluated according to the criteria and procedures established in the relevant clauses of 3.2 of this Agreement. - 1.
-Following the evaluation of a Librarian who is in the final year of a Probationary Appointment but who has not applied for a permanent appointment, the University Librarian and the Academic Vice-President and Provost shall meet to determine, on the basis of the information provided, whether the Librarian will, or will not, be offered a renewal of his or her Probationary Appointment.
+ARTICLE 3.1.7 RENEWAL OF A PROBATIONARY APPOINTMENT

-- 2. Notice of the decision regarding renewal shall be given, in writing, to the Librarian by the University Librarian. - 3.
-Such notice shall be given by February 28.
+- 1.0 A Librarian holding a Probationary Appointment shall be evaluated according to the criteria and procedures established in the relevant clauses of 3.2 of this Agreement. - 2.0 Applicants shall prepare an Academic Dossier as defined in Article 3.2.4. - 3.1 Following the evaluation of a Librarian who is in the final year of a Probationary Appointment but who has not applied for a permanent appointment, the University Librarian and the Academic Vice-President and Provost shall meet to determine, on the basis of the information provided, whether the Librarian will, or will not, be offered a renewal of his or her Probationary Appointment. - 3.2 Notice of the decision regarding renewal shall be given, in writing, to the Librarian by the University Librarian. - 3.3 Such notice shall be given by January 15. - 4.0 For the time limits on probationary appointments, see Article 3.1.3, clause 3.2.

-Article 3.1.8 ACADEMIC ADMINISTRATIVE APPOINTMENTS8
+ARTICLE 3.1.8 ACADEMIC ADMINISTRATIVE APPOINTMENTS